ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using a non-memory safe by default language (such as C or C++) without any developer best practices or automated tooling to check for memory safety
 * Using a non-memory safe by default language with developer best practices, but no automated tooling to check for memory safety
+* Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code
-* Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety
+* Using a non-memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND automated tooling to check for memory safety in third party code (dependencies)
 * Using a memory safe by default language (such as Rust, Go, Python, Java, JavaScript, C#) without developer best practices and automated tooling
+* Using a memory safe by default language with developer best practices, but no automated tooling to check for memory safety
-* Using a memory safe by default language with developer best practices
+* Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code
-* Using a memory safe by default language with developer best practices and automated tooling
+* Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND automated tooling to check for memory safety in third party code (dependencies)

 ### Using a non-memory safe by default language without an developer best practies or automated tooling